 A floodplain is the area affected by water that has extended beyond the normal banks of a stream, river, pond, or lake.
 Floodplains provide important social, economic and ecological functions.
-Floodplains are also places where human structures and critical transportation infrastructure can be vulnerable to disruption and damage.
-Since floodplains are also a key part of the National Flood Insurance Program these areas have a number of specific technical terms that become important.
+Floodplains are also places where people, human structures and critical transportation infrastructure can be vulnerable to disruption and damage.
+Since floodplains are also a key part of the National Flood Insurance Program these areas have a number of specific technical terms that are important.

 Links to sections below: